RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 ### Working with JavaScript

+For developers seeking a tutorial on linking html templates to javascript files, see: https://github.com/internetarchive/openlibrary/wiki/Hooking%E2%80%90up-Templates-to-Javascript-Files

 Open Library uses jQuery.
 Except `jquery` and `jquery-ui`, other third-party JavaScript libraries are combined and included as `vendor.js`.
 All the custom JavaScripts are combined and includes as `all.js`.

 Most of the heavy application lifting is done by a file in `openlibrary/openlibrary/plugins/openlibrary/js/ol.js`